You’re probably thinking: What the hell is yogi tea?

 - Once simmered, put the strainer over the desired storage container so just the tea is caught

 After this, you can either drink the yogi tea straight away or add honey and milk to sweeten it up.
-I have a sweet tooth, so I wanted to add these ingredients.
+I have a sweet tooth, so I added these ingredients.

 I went with Adriene’s suggestions of honey and almond milk to keep the tea healthy, as honey is a natural sweetener and almond milk is good for you.